ardoq/rxjs-devtools/packages/rxjs-spy-devtools-plugin/README.md

 ## Usage

-1. Install in your project:
-`yarn add rxjs-spy-devtools-plugin`
+1. Install in your project: `yarn add rxjs-spy-devtools-plugin`

-2. Add the plugin to your spy
+2. Add the plugin to your: `rxjs-spy`

 ```typescript
 import DevToolsPlugin from 'rxjs-spy-devtools-plugin';